AlexandruDodita/PowerPath/README.md

 ## Future Development
 Currently, PowerPath is in its early stages and operates locally, requiring some user-side configuration.
 The next phase of development focuses on hosting the platform and integrating a robust database.
 Future enhancements include progress-tracking graphs for key lifts and muscle groups, daily weigh-in logs, and an integrated fitness blog.
 More features are planned to expand functionality and improve user experience.

+### Note: Github pages does not allow for a proper back-end.
+Thus, there is limited functionality available on Github pages.